- Pause points

 - How is Hades himself described?
 (Magnificent; impassive; eyes as dark and deep as open graves; has cold, grey skin and cold, grey fingers.)

 - How do you think Persephone feels when the ground opens up and Hades appears?

 6 min 2 sec: At last she knelt to drink from a pool and found the water salty.

 - What does Demeter do when she hears a rumour that something awful has happened to Persephone?
 (She searches night and day for her daughter.
 She pulls out her hair and tears her dress.)

 - Why is Demeter’s behaviour potentially so damaging for mortals?
 (Mortals depend on Demeter for all their food and, with the weather becoming so unpredictable there is a danger that the crops will no longer grow.)

 - Why is the water salty?
 (It is the remains of the weeping nymph.)
-What does the nymph have that might give Demeter a clue what has happened to Persephone?
+What does the nymph have that might give Demeter a clue as to what has happened to Persephone?
 (Persephone’s torn dress.)